 Gardening tips for winter

-Gardens and growing spaces are still places of creativity, nature and new growth during the winter months.
+Even in winter, gardens and growing spaces are full of nature and new growth.
 There are plenty of jobs to get stuck into, including looking after wildlife, planting for winter colour, planting and pruning rose bushes or planning ahead for warmer days.

 Things to do in the garden during winter